 If you've already installed the library, then you may wish to

-auto-magically set the correct compiler flags, e.g.
+to auto-magically set the correct compiler flags.
+A

-via g++ `pkg-config --cflags --libs libgeodecomp`
+Quick pkg-config example: g++ `pkg-config --cflags

-is found by pkg-config.
-If not, you may need to
+that the install path is found by pkg-config.
+If not, you may

 First download and unpack a tarball

 of LibGeoDecomp.
-Instead of a configure script we
+Instead of a configure

 use CMake to customize the build.
 The listing on the right shows